goosst/WaterLevelDetection/README.md

 ### Power electronics

 - To reliably create the supply voltage for the pressure sensor (~24V), a feedback mechanism is used:

--- the INA219 sends the actual measured voltage over I2C to the wemos -- in the Wemos a feedback loop (PI controller) adjusts the duty ratio of the mosfet, this guarantees a constant voltage over temperature etc. and doesn't require a consistent input supply voltage.
+  - the INA219 sends the actual measured voltage over I2C to the wemos
+  - in the Wemos a feedback loop (PI controller) adjusts the duty ratio of the mosfet, this guarantees a constant voltage over temperature etc. and doesn't require a consistent input supply voltage.
 - Pin D8 of the WEMOS has to be used to generate the PWM signal for the dc-converter, when going to deepsleep this pin is inherently pulled down and the converter stops switching safely

-A prototype pcb was created for it (with an additional -in the end unused- current sensor), but the complexity is not very high to just solder it on a board ... .
+A prototype pcb was created for it (with an additional - in the end unused - MAX417 current sensor), but the complexity is not very high to just solder it on a board ... .

 ### Current measurement
 Typical breakout boards using the INA219, come with a 0.1 Ohm shunt resistor.